-A passive sports field or park is one which is maintained to a standard equal to that of a County-maintained passive park.
-There are no formal booking arrangements required and the field/park promotes general leisure, active play and recreational activities.
-Inspections of field/park assets will be undertaken by the Fields and Parks Management Group and County staff, in collaboration, in early spring and fall for potential repairs or major maintenance work.
-Trail is one which is maintained to a standard equal to that of a County-maintained trail.
-Promoted for general walking and cycling uses by residents and tourists.
+A passive sports field or ppark/field/trail asset is one which is maintained to a standard equal to that of a County-maintained passive park.
+There are no formal booking arrangements required and the field/park/trail promotes general leisure, active play and/or recreational activities.

 3.4.
+Inspections of field/park assets will be undertaken by the Fields and Parks Management Group and County staff, in collaboration, in early spring and fall for potential repairs or major maintenance work. d funding to support operating costs such as labour, utilities, gas, diesel, etc.; and funding to support equipment costs related to the purchase, insurance, maintenance, repair and replacement of capital equipment for the appropriate care of the field/park.

+3.5.3.4.
 Operating Grants

 Operating grants refer to the approved funding levels for Fields and Parks Management activities conducted on County-owned land.
-There are two parts to the grant amount: (i) funding to support operating costs such as labour, utilities, gas, diesel, etc.; and, (ii) funding to support equipment costs related to the purchase, insurance, maintenance, repair and replacement of capital equipment for the appropriate care of the field/park.
+There are two parts to the grant amount:

-The operating grant is based upon 35% of the cost for the County to operate and maintain the assets and amenities at the Field/Park (during a 26-week season) and 35% of the actual utility costs (based upon the previous year's actual costs).
+The operating grant is based upon 35% of the cost for the County to operate and maintain the assets and amenities at the Ffield/Ppark (during a 26-week season) and 35% of the actual utility costs (based upon the previous year's actual costs).
 The equipment funding is based upon an annualized percentage of the lifecycle and replacement cost of that piece of equipment.
 The grant calculation is approved annually by Council.

-3.5.
+3.6.3.5.
 Capital Funding

 Haldimand County uses the definition of Tangible Capital Assets from the Public Sector Accounting Board.
-As well, the County utilizes principles to determine when an item should be deemed a capital asset for financial reporting purposes.
+As well, the County utilizes generally-accepted accounting principles to determine when an item should be deemed a capital asset for financial reporting purposes.

-3.6.
+3.7.3.6.
 Capital Funding for Maintenance Equipment

-Grant funding for capital equipment to maintain the Fields/Parks is based upon the replacement cost of that item divided by its anticipated lifecycle.
+Grant funding for capital equipment to maintain the Fields/Pparks is based upon 35% of the replacement cost of that item divided by its anticipated lifecycle.

-3.7.
-Capital Funding for Structural Integrity
+3.8.3.7.
+Capital Funding for Structural IntegrityLegislated and Safety-Critical Major Capital Repair or Replacement